 While most think core training is just about training the abdominals, science has taught us it is far more.
 Real core training is about integrating the entire trunk, pelvis, and kinetic chains of the body.
 Many overlook the role of the foot, ground engagement, and tension in developing core strength.

-One of the very best ways we can do so is by using a simple concept of single limb training.
+One of the very best ways we can use core training is by using a simple concept of single limb training.
 While single leg training has gotten a lot of publicity for its ability to have carryover to core training and real world strength, many forget equally, upper body training should have elements of single arm training as well.

 Sure, you might think, “I do that!”, which is great, but it is just the start!
 Our ultimate goal is to progress where we can combine elements of single arm and leg training.
 Why?
 Most of our everyday movements actually do just that, if we look at running, walking, jumping, and more, very often we have a one leg dominant side and a one arm dominant side working.
 We think of this as cross patterning, but this comes in many forms.